fablabedp/fablabedp-wiki/rhino.md

 1. `SelChain`
 2. `Join`

+## Set Camera to View

+Save a new view in the Named Views Panel, can also access with `NamedView`

 ## Set Camera View Center

 To manually set camera target position:

 `View > Set Camera > Place target`

+## Add thickness to Curves/Polylines/Edges

+Can use custom display modes to change how objects are rendered.

+`Settings > View > Display Mode` and copy an existing mode to use as starting point.

+Eg: to change curve thickness `Objects > Curve > Curve Width`

 ## Fixing Bad Objects